Fallujah: Geography

 Fallujah's western boundary is the Euphrates River.
 The Euphrates flows from the west (Ramadi), past Fallujah, and into the Baghdad area.
 When the river reaches the western edge of Fallujah, it turns north, then quickly south, forming what is commonly referred to as the 'peninsula' area.
 There are two bridges that cross the Euphrates at Fallujah.

 The city's eastern boundary is Highway 1, a four-lane, divided superhighway that travels from Baghdad past Fallujah towards the west.
 After the sanctions imposed by the UN after the 1991 Gulf War, this highway became the main supply route for the country.
 Truckers and travelers from Saudi Arabia, Jordan and southern Syria all merge onto this highway prior to entering the Eastern Al Anbar province.
 The highway has a prominent 'cloverleaf' interchange with Highway 10 on the eastern edge of Fallujah.
 Highway 10, which also runs through Fallujah.
-It is a two-lane highway that turns into a four lane highway once inside of Fallujah.
+It is a two-lane highway that turns into a four-lane highway once inside of Fallujah.
 The highway runs east-west from Baghdad through Fallujah then west towards Ramadi.
 A 'cloverleaf' on-ramp allows for traffic on/off Highway 1.
 The highway basically splits the city into two halves, north and south.

 The northern boundary is a railroad line that runs east-west just along the northern edge of the city.
-The line sits atop a 10–15 ft high berm all along the northern edge of the city, except where it crosses Highway 1.
+The line sits atop a 3-5 meter high berm all along the northern edge of the city, except where it crosses Highway 1.